Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 # ⚡ Welcome to Lightning Data

-We developed `Streaming Dataset` to optimize training of large datasets from cloud storage, prioritizing speed, affordability, and scalability.
+We developed `StreamingDataset` to optimize training of large datasets stored on the cloud while prioritizing speed, affordability, and scalability.

 Specifically crafted for multi-node, distributed training with large models, it enhances accuracy, performance, and user-friendliness.
 Now, training efficiently is possible regardless of the data's location.
 Simply stream in the required data when needed.